Spill Prevention and Response

 Every business that uses chemicals should have a spill response plan and cleanup supplies.
 A simple spill kit is usually enough to clean up smaller spills and can contain larger spills, preventing them from becoming larger and more expensive to clean up.

 - FREE assistance with spill response plan development and spill kits are available from Kirkland Public Works.
-Call 425-487-3800 for a spill response plan and kit for your business.
+Call 425-487-3800 or click the button below to request a spill response plan and kit for your business.

 - View the “How to use your spill kit” video from Seattle Public Utilities: